 About Garuda Indonesia

-Garuda Indonesia, the New Era of Commercial Flight in Indonesia
+A. Garuda Indonesia, The New Era of Indonesian Civil Aviation

-With the wrap up on Round Table Conferences in 1949, Netherlands was required to give all Dutch East Indies wealth and resources to United States of Indonesia, including KLM-IIB (Koninklijke Luchtvaart Maatschappij- Inter-Insulair Bedrijf) Airline.
-KLM-IIB is one of the subsidiaries from KLM after taking over privately-owned K.N.I.L.M (Koninklijke Nederlandshindische Luchtvaart Maatschappij) that had existed since 1928 in Dutch East Indies area.
+With the signing of the Dutch–Indonesian Round Table Conference in 1949, the Netherlands was required to surrender all of the assets of the Netherlands East Indies government to the government of the United States of Indonesia, including the KLM-IIB (Koninklijke Luchtvaart Maatschappij- Inter-Insulair Bedrijf) airline.
+KLM-IIB was a subsidiary of KLM that had taken over the K.N.I.L.M (Koninklijke Nederlandshindische Luchtvaart Maatschappij) private airline, which had existed since 1928 in the Netherlands East Indies.

 The Birth of Garuda Indonesia Airways (GIA)

 On 21 December 1949, following the Dutch–Indonesian Round Table Conference, negotiations were held between the Indonesian government with KLM about the creation of a national Indonesian airline.

 President Soekarno decided upon ‘Garuda Indonesian Airways’ (GIA) as the new airline's name.
 In preparation for the eventual transfer over to Indonesian airline staff, KLM provided its own staff on temporary assignment to transfer skills to the new Indonesian airline staff.
 Thus the first Director-General of GIA was a Dutchman, Dr E. Konijnenburg.